 The Veil (after René Magritte’s The Lovers)

-2020, pen and ink on Saunders Waterford 426gsm paper, 80 x 80cm (92 × 92cm framed).
-Photography credit: Document Photography.
+Pen and ink on paper, 80 x 80cm (92 × 92cm framed)

 The Veil (after René Magritte’s The Lovers) is a pen and ink drawing composed of hundreds of thousands of numerals, each written by hand.
 Beginning with a zero and a decimal point, the sequence extends through approximately 800,000 zeros, followed by a single numeral 1, and continues beyond with more zeros.
 The resulting number is infinitesimally close to zero.

 The work takes its reference from René Magritte’s paintings The Lovers, in which two figures are veiled, their faces obscured by cloth even as they draw close.
-In The Veil, the drawing becomes the veil itself: a measure of distance that is almost nothing, yet cannot be crossed.
+In The Veil, the drawing becomes the veil itself: a measure of distance that is almost nothing yet cannot be crossed.
 Through the repetition of zeros, this space is extended across the surface—at once intimate and unreachable, existing simultaneously at a subatomic and cosmic scale.